-Configurations: There We're no variations as far as 2-wheel drive or four-wheel drive models, automatic transmissions or manual transmissions, like I see and other vehicles, in fact there was no tow chart, just a figure that stated the maximum trailer capacity weight.
+Configurations: There were no variations as far as two-wheel drive or four-wheel drive models, automatic transmissions or manual transmissions, like I see with other vehicles, in fact there was no chart either, just a figure that stated the maximum trailer capacity weight.

-Towing Capacity: The towing capacity for the 2011-2003 Honda Element was set at a maximum of 1,500 lbs. for all models and trim levels.
+Overall Capacity: The towing capacity for the 2011-2003 Honda Element was set at a maximum of 1,500 lbs. for all models and trim levels.
 They had the same maximum trailer weight rating and did not differ whatsoever.
 In fact, the GVWR and GAWR figures were the exact same too.

-All of the data what's the same for every model year, toy only posted one image that applies to all model years for things like towing capacity, tongue weight, etc.
+All of the data was the same for every model year, so I only posted one image that applied to all model years, instead of the same chart over and over.

-I who made this article as thorough as I possibly could, compiling the data directly from the owner's manuals from on this website so be sure you do your own research to become familiar with your vehicle and adhere to the manufacturer's recommendations.
+I made this article as thorough as I possibly could, compiling the data directly from the owner's manuals from on this website, so be sure you do your own research to become familiar with your vehicle and adhere to the manufacturer's recommendations.

-There must not have been many changes made to the Honda Elements when it came to the internal components because the towing capacity what is exactly the same for all model years, along with the GVWR and GAWR figures.
+There must not have been many changes made to the Honda Elements when it came to the internal components because the tow specs were exactly the same for all model years, along with the GVWR and GAWR figures.